- Biological Inventions

-“A brainy person does not abuse copyright; instead he respects it and upholds it.” – Maximillian Degenerez.
+“A brainy person does not abuse copyright; instead he respects it and upholds it.” – Maximillian Degeneres.

-With the rise in number of businesses using the global internet portal for running their businesses and with the increase in the number of start-ups in the current economic scenario, we come across many new issues that have to be dealt with in depth and have to be decided accordingly keeping in mind the far-fetched affect it would have on the domain of intellectual property right.
-On one such latest instance was a question posed before the High Court of Delhi when it to deal the process to determine whether a phrase is invented or descriptive.
+With the rise in the number of businesses using the global internet portal for running their businesses and with the increase in the number of start-ups in the current economic scenario, we come across many new issues that have to be dealt with in-depth and have to be decided accordingly keeping in mind the far-fetched effect it would have on the domain of intellectual property right.
+One such latest instance was a question posed before the High Court of Delhi when it to deal with the process to determine whether a phrase is invented or descriptive.
 Through this article, the author would be discussing one of the latest judgments pronounced by the High Court of Delhi (hereafter, the “Court”)in the matter of Bigtree Entertainment Pvt.
 Ltd. vs. Brain Seed Sportainment Pvt.
 Ltd. &Anr.

 Brief facts of the case are that Bigtree Entertainment Pvt.
-Ltd. (hereafter, the “Plaintiff”) operates an online ticketing platform for booking tickets for movies and entertainment related events through its web portal popularly known as “bookmyshow”, for which the Plaintiff has a secured registration of the marks and logos under class 41 (education, entertainment and training) and class 42 (technology and software services) as “bookmyshow”.
-The Plaintiff had at present applied for the registration of the mark “bookmy”, which does not separately possess any trademarks of over that terms.
+Ltd. (hereafter, the “Plaintiff”) operates an online ticketing platform for booking tickets for movies and entertainment related events through its web portal popularly known as “BookMyShow”, for which Plaintiff has a secured registration of the marks and logos under class 41 (education, entertainment, and training) and class 42 (technology and software services) as “BookMyShow”.
+Plaintiff had at present applied for the registration of the mark “bookmy”, which does not separately possess any trademarks of over that terms.

-The defendants contested the contentions of the Plaintiff on two counts.
-Firstly, it challenged the merit of the Plaintiff’s claim over concealment of certain facts relevant to the present case before the Court and secondly, the Defendant’s claimed that the words “bookmy” were merely descriptive in nature and it had not acquired any distinctness as claimed by the Plaintiff.
-Additionally, the Defendant’s argued that the Plaintiff’s claim over the mark of “bookmy” were distinctiveness were indeed flawed by the aspect that there were various other websites operating in similar fields which have been being used prior to or subsequent to the Plaintiff’s web portal coming into existence.
+The defendants contested the contentions of Plaintiff on two counts.
+Firstly, it challenged the merit of the Plaintiff’s claim over concealment of certain facts relevant to the present case before the Court, and secondly, Defendant’s claimed that the words “bookmy” were merely descriptive in nature and it had not acquired any distinctness as claimed by the Plaintiff.
+Additionally, Defendant argued that Plaintiff’s claim over the mark of “bookmy” was distinctiveness were indeed flawed by the aspect that there were various other websites operating in similar fields that have been being used prior to or subsequent to the Plaintiff’s web portal coming into existence.

-The issue that the Court had to looked into by the Court was:
+The issue that the Court had to look into by Court was:

-Whether a phrase in a registered trademark is descriptive or invented one for its part trademark also would result in violation of the usage of any part thereof or not.
+Whether a phrase is a registered trademark is descriptive or invented one for its part trademark also would result in a violation of the usage of any part thereof or not.

-The single judge bench of the Court headed by Hon’ble Justice Mukta Gupta dismissed an interim application for grant of an injunction under Order XXXIX Rule 1 & 2 of the Code of Civil Procedure, 1908 on an application filed by Plaintiff against Defendant, against the use of the of the prefix of “bookmy” or the mark of “bookmySPORTS”.
+The single-judge bench of the Court headed by Hon’ble Justice Mukta Gupta dismissed an interim application for grant of an injunction under Order XXXIX Rule 1 & 2 of the Code of Civil Procedure, 1908 on an application filed by Plaintiff against Defendant, against the use of the prefix of “bookmy” or the mark of “bookmySPORTS”.

-“In the present case, defendant has placed on record examples of numerous other companies that operate with the same domain prefix, and the plaintiff has yet to put on record any evidence suggesting that the prefix “BOOKMY” is only associated in the minds of the public with the plaintiff’s business and nobody else, thus has acquired a secondary meaning and distinctiveness.
-Considering the facts that the use of the words “BOOKMY” are descriptive in nature and plaintiff’s trademark “BOOKMYSHOW” has not acquired a distinctive meaning, no case for grant of injunction pending hearing of the suit is made out.”
+“In the present case, the defendant has placed on record examples of numerous other companies that operate with the same domain prefix, and the plaintiff has yet to put on record any evidence suggesting that the prefix “BOOKMY” is only associated in the minds of the public with the plaintiff’s business and nobody else, thus has acquired a secondary meaning and distinctiveness.
+Considering the fact that the use of the words “BOOKMY” is descriptive in nature and the plaintiff’s trademark “BOOKMYSHOW” has not acquired a distinctive meaning, no case for grant of the injunction pending the hearing of the suit is made out.”

 The Court while dismissing the application revered to another case decided by the High Court of Delhi in the matter of P.P.
 Jewellers vs. P.P.
 Buildwell Pvt.
 Ltd., wherein a similar contention was raised by the plaintiff that the usage of the term “P.P.” was an exclusive trademark of the plaintiff any other person using it would affect its goodwill and would thus result in the violation of its rights protected under the trademark legislations.
 Hence the usage of the terminology of “P.P.” is not an invented term but just a generic one over which monopoly of one person cannot be safeguarded to prevent any harm to its goodwill.

-Thus, the Court while laying the ratio, also laid down the precedent that the usage of the term “bookmy”is vast and does nowhere give the impression that it is created but one of a descriptive nature providing a description of the type of business being conducted and that the plaintiff’s claim that the use of the prefix of “bookmy”is not only associated in the minds of the public with that of the plaintiff’s business and nobody else, thus has not acquired a secondary meaning and distinctiveness.
+Thus, the Court while laying the ratio, also laid down the precedent that the usage of the term “bookmy” is vast and does nowhere give the impression that it is created but one of a descriptive nature describing the type of business being conducted and that the plaintiff’s claim that the use of the prefix of “bookmy” is not only associated in the minds of the public with that of the plaintiff’s business and nobody else, thus has not acquired a secondary meaning and distinctiveness.

-Thus to conclude, media is very sensitive issue that is to be looked into very cautiously, and to decide if any usage of any trademark or any part thereof could result in damage of the goodwill of the trademark owner.
-The Court in the present matter before us dealt it very meticulously to arrive at a conclusion that any part of a registered trademark cannot be said to be part of the complete trademark.
-In the opinion the judgment of the Court is indeed on the right track and lays down that very important precedent for future references by the judiciary while deciding such matters wherein such contentions can be raised for relating a part of the trademark with the complete trademark which might result in monopoly of a single player in an industry thus violating the very essence of Article 19(1)(g) of the Constitution of India and preventing any person to conduct any business by using any part of registered trademark for identifying their product with the arena in which their business offers product(s).
+Thus to conclude, media is a very sensitive issue that is to be looked into very cautiously and to decide if any usage of any trademark or any part thereof could result in damage to the goodwill of the trademark owner.
+The Court in the present matter before us dealt with it very meticulously to arrive at the conclusion that any part of a registered trademark cannot be said to be part of the complete trademark.
+In the opinion, the judgment of the Court is indeed on the right track and lays down that very important precedent for future references by the judiciary while deciding such matters wherein such contentions can be raised for relating a part of the trademark with the complete trademark which might result in a monopoly of a single player in the industry thus violating the very essence of Article 19(1)(g) of the Constitution of India and preventing any person to conduct any business by using any part of registered trademark for identifying their product with the arena in which their business offers product(s).